Lyndon-Mackay/lyndon-mackay.github.io/src/markdown/csharp.md

 C# is the first programming language I learnt at university.
 I ended up using C# for the vast majority of my university assignments.

+#### Glass subsystem

+Maintaining a program that converts vendor pricing data into ERP compatitable data and vice versa.

 #### A Calculator, with voice activation and sending browser history over network

 As part of a job interview project I was tasked with making a calculator with our own unique twist.